samvera/hydra-works/CONTRIBUTING.md

 A Use Case is comprised of:

-* Sponsor - The Github User ID of the person advocating for this use case.
+* Sponsor(s) - The Github User ID (or User IDs) of the person advocating for this use case.
 * Goal & Reason - Of the form "As a `<type of user>`, I want `<some goal>` so that `<some reason>`."
 * Notes - Any supporting information, the basic course of action an actor would take.